Doctor of Occupational Therapy Degree (OTD)

 7. Candidates who are invited to the interview phase of the admission process will be required to complete a writing sample based on a short reading assignment.
 The student will be given up to 50 minutes to complete the essay.

-Huntington University’s Doctorate of Occupational Therapy Program in Indiana is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 6116 Executive Boulevard, Suite 200, North Bethesda, MD 20852-4929.
-ACOTE's telephone number is 301-652-AOTA and its web address is www.acoteonline.org.
-The OTD program is also accredited by the Higher Learning Commission (HLC), the regional accreditation body.
+Huntington University’s Doctoral in Occupational Therapy Program in Indiana is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 6116 Executive Boulevard, Suite 200, North Bethesda, MD 20852-4929.
+ACOTE’s telephone number, c/o AOTA, is (301) 652-AOTA and its web address is www.acoteonline.org.
+ACOTE's email address is email@example.com

 1819 Carew St.